Semiu/Intro-to-Python/README.md

 Therefore, kindly proceed with caution!

-`Basics` folder contains scripts and notebooks explaining basic Python workings, such as string operations, among others.
+`Basics` folder contains scripts and notebooks explaining basic Python workings, such as its primitive data operations, and also basic coding challenges.

 `analysis-dashboard` folder contains scripts and notebooks explaining visualization and dashboard development using Python, and libraries such as Dask.